---- OUR WORK ----

 iStock-872777746.jpg

-The Gretchen Swanson Center for Nutrition conducted a case study of the March 2019 Nebraska floods to understand how natural disasters impact the people living in affected areas, especially vulnerable populations, and to examine lessons learned related to emergency food and sheltering during natural disasters and recovery.
+The Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) conducted a case study of the March 2019 Nebraska floods to understand how natural disasters impact the people living in affected areas, especially vulnerable populations, and to examine lessons learned related to emergency food and sheltering during natural disasters and recovery.
 The Center conducted 27 interviews with community and state stakeholders including long-term recovery groups, disaster preparation and relief organizations, county emergency managers and community leaders.

 THE FINDINGS: